NipaDasGupta/quantium/README.md

 </br>
 <b>Task 2:</b> Data Processing

-* Import packages and set the working directory
+* First, combine multiple daily sales CSV files in one 'csv' file.
+To do that import packages and set the working directory
 <pre>
 import os
 import glob